ts-stack/markdown/README.md

 ### Example of setting a simple block rule

-If you do not need recursiveness or checks some conditions, you can use the `Marked.setBlockRule( regexp[, callback] )` method, which takes a regular expression as the first argument, and returns result `regexp.exec(string)` to `callback(execArr)`, which can be passed as a second argument.
+If you do not need recursiveness or checks some conditions before execute a regular expression, you can use the `Marked.setBlockRule( regexp[, callback] )` method, which takes a regular expression as the first argument, and returns result `regexp.exec(string)` to `callback(execArr)`, which can be passed as a second argument.